Joosiang/IRL/README.md

 Features that I would like to implement in the future:

-- Able to add a full CRUD for all pages in administrator
+- Able to add a full CRUD for all pages in administrator.

-- Add a report page to show all the list of details within a page
+- Add a report page to show all the list of details within a page.

-- Did not add proper validation for pages like add project
+- Did not add proper validation for pages like add project, add notebook.

 ## Technologies Used